EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/jobs.md

 !!!
 Note

-    Only information for jobs arising from what Open OnDemand terms 'interactive apps' is shown.
-All Container Execution Service apps are classed as 'interactive apps'.
-Information on jobs submitted by Open OnDemand's [Job Composer](apps/job-composer.md) app are shown on that app's own page.
+    Only information for jobs for interactive apps is shown.
+Information on jobs submitted via the [Job Composer](apps/job-composer.md) app are shown on that app's own page.

 ### Job cards